ALIMENTARY SYSTEM

 6 Gland Cells of the Pharynx

 Two classes of gland cells, g1 (three cells) and g2 (two cells), are found in the second bulb of the pharynx (PhaFIG 8; PhaMOVIE 3; PharynxAtlas).
-Although previously dorsal g1 and right ventral g1 cells were reported to fuse, recent results with fluorescent marker expression studies suggest that these cells remain separate (Smit et al, 2008; J. Gaudet, pers. comm).
+Although previously dorsal g1 and right ventral g1 cells were reported to fuse, results with fluorescent markers suggest that these cells remain separate (Smit et al., 2008).
+Gland cell morphology is sculpted by surrounding muscle cells (PhaFIG 8H) (Raharjo et al., 2011).
 The g1 cells extend three cuticle-lined ducts anteriorly within the narrow pharyngeal nerve cords.
 Two of these ducts pass through the isthmus before emptying into the pharyngeal lumen near the first bulb.
 The dorsal g1 duct travels much farther and empties near the anterior limit of the pharynx.
 The g2 cells also extend ducts, which are much shorter and empty into the lumen of the second bulb.
 The g1 cells contain a lamellar cytoplasm and few vesicles, whereas the g2 cells have a rather clear cytoplasm and more vesicles.
 These contents may vary from animal to animal, and vesicle sizes are quite large and variable.
 Gland cells receive motor innervation from M4 and M5 motor neurons, which suggests that they may be stimulated to secrete digestive enzymes synchronously with pharyngeal pumping activity.
-Periodic episodes of secretion (vesicle motion) have been seen in g1 ducts by light microscopy and are apparently associated with molting (Hall and Hedgecock, 1991; unpublished observations of J. Sulston as reported by Albertson and Thomson, 1976).
+Periodic episodes of secretion (vesicle motion) have been seen in g1 ducts by light microscopy and are apparently associated with molting (Singh and Sulston, 1978; Hall and Hedgecock, 1991).
 This suggests that gland secretion may participate in the digestion of the pharyngeal cuticle during molting.

 PhaFIG 8A_F Gland cells of the pharynx

 PhaFIG 8A-G: Gland cells of the pharynx.
 There are five gland cells: two posterior subventral g2 cells, one right and one left subventral g1 cells and a dorsal g1 cell.
-A. Epifluorescent image of gland cells taken expressing the reporter gene B0280.7::GFP, left lateral oblique view.
+A. Epifluorescence image of gland cells taken expressing the reporter gene B0280.7::GFP, left lateral oblique view.
 (Image source: R. Newbury.)
 B. Graphic rendition of gland cells.
-(Although previously the dorsal and right side g1 cells were reported to fuse at the anterior of the terminal bulb and hence make a syncytium, more recent results suggest they stay separate [J. Gaudet, pers. comm]).
+(Although previously the dorsal and right side g1 cells were reported to fuse at the anterior of the terminal bulb and hence make a syncytium, more recent results suggest they stay separate (Smit et al., 2008).
 The pair of subventral g1 cells open to the pharyngeal lumen at the posterior of the first bulb, whereas g2 gland cells open into the lumen anterior to the grinder.
 (Black ovals) Gland cell nuclei; (short arrows) gland openings to lumen.
 C. The dorsal g1 gland duct lies within the dorsal nerve cord and opens to the lumen through a short cuticular duct (arrow) close to the buccal cavity.
 Nearby muscles attach to the duct with adherens junctions (white arrowhead).
-D&E. Epifluorescent images of gland cells expressing the reporter gene F20B10.1::GFP or phat-1::GFP (E, bottom panel).
+(Image source: [MRC] N2T A64-4, print# 140.)
+D&E. Epifluorescence images of gland cells expressing the reporter gene F20B10.1::GFP or phat-1::GFP (E, bottom panel).
 D. Ventral oblique view.
 (Arrow) Dorsal g1 process.
 E. Ventral view (both panels).
 (Arrows) Ventral g1 processes.
 (Strain source [top panel]: L. Haklai-Topper and E. Peles.)
 (Image source [bottom panel]: R. Smit and J. Gaudet.)
 Magnification, 400x.
-F. The g1cells have lamellar cytoplasm, whereas the g2 cells have lighter cytoplasm with vesicles.
+F. The g1 cells have lamellar cytoplasm, whereas the g2 cells have lighter cytoplasm with vesicles.
 TEM, transverse section through the posterior terminal bulb.
-(Image source: [MRC] N2T.)
-G. Epifluorescent images of dorsal gland cells expressing the reporter gene Y8A9A.2::GFP.
+(Image source: [MRC] N2W print# 935.)
+G. Epifluorescence images of dorsal gland cells expressing the reporter gene Y8A9A.2::GFP.
 (Arrow) dorsal g1 process.
 (Image source: R. Smit, V. Ghai and J. Gaudet.)
 PhaFIG 8H: Gland cells of the pharynx.
 H. Same TEM section as in F, pseudocolored.
 Top graphic shows the section level along the pharynx.
 (Inset) Raw TEM image.
+(Image source: [MRC] N2W Print# 935.)

 PhaMOVIE 3: 3-D reconstruction of pharyngeal gland cells.
 3-D movie was created from confocal images of a strain expressing the GFP marker linked to the promoter for B0280.7 using Zeiss LSM 5 Pascal software v.
 3.2.
 (Image source: R. Newbury and D. Moerman.)
 Click on image to play movie.